By Ken Pavely

 If you have animals digging for grubs this spring, you can try applying nematodes, but control can be spotty.
 Applying nematodes in the early fall gives you a much better chance of controlling them.
 If you are applying nematodes yourself, be sure to speak with the experts at your local garden centre to make sure you are buying the correct species for Canadian lawns.
 Make sure you buy enough to apply 50 million nematodes for every 1000 sq. ft. of lawn, and follow the directions.

-As mentioned before, a thick lawn is the best defence against weeks.
+As mentioned before, a thick lawn is the best defense against weeks.
 There is a do-it-yourself product for lawns available at your local store.
 If you buy, make sure the label says it is for “use on lawns.”
-Lawn care companies are licenced to apply a similar product, and can effectively control most common weed problems.
+Lawn care companies are licensed to apply a similar product, and can effectively control most common weed problems.

 Aside from grubs, there are other insects that can plague your lawn.
 If you have brown spots, and there has been sufficient moisture to prevent drought, you could likely have an insect problem.
 If you are unable to find the culprits, consult a lawn service for a detailed analysis.